OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_sherlock.md

 ```bash
 sbatch compile_tpls.sbatch
 ```
-It will create a unique identifier for the process (for instance, 58367115) for further reference to the process.
+It will create a unique identifier for the process (for instance, 58367115) for further reference.

 You will receive an email confirmation upon the completion or failure of the job.
 Below is an example of a typical email notification: